 Another bottle shop/taproom where they not only serve beer but they also serve hot dogs!
 Tap Tap is down the up and coming alleyways I mentioned in the Sadama neighborhood, thus making it a great stop for a quick bite to eat while exploring Tallinn’s hipster neighborhoods.
 If you don’t want a meaty hot dog, then you can always sing over to the flammkuchen shop next door!

 A bar, restaurant, and great place to get a beer, so there is something for everyone where.
 It is a pretty casual hipster hot spot with lots of nooks and crannies, so you can order your beer and cozy up with a good conversation.
-I love all the wood accepts and the walls and lighting that appear to have chalk drawn over them.
+I love all the wood accents and the walls and lighting that appear to have chalk drawn over them.

 The geeky scene in Tallinn wasn’t as large as I hoped.
 I think it is maybe so underground it was nearly impossible as a tourist to find comic book stores and such.
 I had high hope for the city with such a large startup scene.
 If any locals are reading this and want to add some geeky things to do in Tallinn, please let me know!
 I was able to uncover some geeky things to do in Tallinn I just had to dig until I hit the KWEH??!?!!!! marker.